gerardog/gsudo/README.md

 - Supports CMD commands: `gsudo md folder` (no need to use the longer form `gsudo cmd.exe /c md folder`)
 - Elevates [PowerShell/PowerShell Core commands](#usage-from-powershell--powershell-core), [WSL commands](#usage-from-wsl-windows-subsystem-for-linux), Bash for Windows (Git-Bash/MinGW/MSYS2/Cygwin), Yori or Take Command shell commands.
 - Supports being used on scripts:
-  - Outputs of the elevated commands can be interpreted: E.g. StdOut/StdErr can be piped or captured (e.g. `gsudo dir | findstr /c:"bytes free" > FreeSpace.txt`) and exit codes too (`%errorlevel%`).
+  - Outputs StdOut/StdErr can be piped or captured (e.g. `gsudo dir | findstr /c:"bytes free" > FreeSpace.txt`) and exit codes too (`%errorlevel%`).
 If `gsudo` fails to elevate, the exit code will be 999.
   - If `gsudo` is invoked from an already elevated console, it will just run the command (it won't fail).
 So, you don't have to worry if you run `gsudo` or a script that uses `gsudo` from an already elevated console.
 (The UAC popup will not appear, as no elevation is required)

 - `gsudo !!` elevates the last executed command.
 Works on CMD, Git-Bash, MinGW, Cygwin (and PowerShell with [gsudo module](#gsudomodule) only)